nova-framework/docs/getting-started/install.md

+# Install

-The framework is now on packagist <https://packagist.org/packages/simple-mvc-framework/v2>
+The framework is now on packagist [https://packagist.org/packages/simple-mvc-framework/v2](https://packagist.org/packages/simple-mvc-framework/v2)

 Install from terminal now by using: